Best Garden Tool Organizers for Garage Walls

 Buyer warning

 Pegboard is not for long-handled tools.
 The hooks are sized for the kit’s accessory mix — light to medium hand tools.
-Don’t try to hang a full-weight rake from a pegboard hook; use the WALMANN rack or the Berry Ave spring-clip hanger for those.
+Don’t try to hang a full-weight rake from a pegboard hook; use the WALMANN rack or the Berry Ave holder for those.
 Also, the kit’s accessory mix is geared at hand tools and small parts; if you need more pegboard area for a larger small-tool collection, the bare 30-WGL-200GVB panels (separate ASIN) extend the install at lower per-square-foot cost.

 Best Modular: Rubbermaid FastTrack 5-Piece All-in-One Rail Hook Kit